FENILPATEL-05/Yoga-Pose-Detection/README.md

-# Yoga Pose Detection - ML Project
+# Yoga Pose Detection - Project

 An AI-powered yoga pose detector that identifies 8 fundamental yoga asanas using a custom-trained CNN.